I hope you enjoy this blog post.

-If you are in search for some of the finest jewellery in the world, the alleys of Mayfair and Bloomsbury, or the side-streets of Belgravia will prove an assured spectacle.
-Indeed London’s sheer reverence as a world-class jewellery manufacturer is testament to a culturally rich city.
+If you are in search for some of the finest jewellery in the world, the alleys of Mayfair and Bloomsbury, or the side streets of Belgravia will prove an assured spectacle.
+Indeed London’s sheer reverence as a world-class jewellery manufacturer is a testament to a culturally rich city.

 -A Goldsmith at The Goldsmiths Centre Clerkenwell, London.

-Hatton Gardens boasts 50 – 55 jewellery businesses; but there are at least another 300 ancillary businesses, from single person artisans to company’s employing 10-20 people, every part of the production process can be found here.
-The antique jewels, store fronts and crafting associations throughout the area – evidence of just how EC1 gained fame historically, with a global reach.
+Hatton Gardens boasts 50 – 55 jewellery businesses; but there are at least another 300 ancillary businesses, from single-person artisans to companies employing 10-20 people, every part of the production process can be found here.
+The antique jewels, storefronts and crafting associations throughout the area – are evidence of just how EC1 gained fame historically, with a global reach.

 -Alex Monroe’s, Bumble-Bee inspired work.

-In a richly creative market of a high-end clientele one sighting of branded jewels gracing an A-List neckline can spell success.
+In a richly creative market with a high-end clientele, one sighting of branded jewels gracing an A-List neckline can spell success.
 Affiliations like this are why Monroe typifies a brand that has been propelled into the rare realm of retaining an edgy, yet elegant perception in an exceptional 2015 jewellery market.

 London’s finest craftsmen

-Central Saint Martin’s graduate Hannah Martin is an example of the variety of progressive and creative talent of which the institution produced.
-Any information concerning Martin seems poetic in prose; elegant, echoing the intricacies in design sensibilities that this British made brand exhibits.
-Her work is bold and unreservedly high end, featuring in prestige; whether that be in luxury houses or in any of her carefully managed media presences.
+Central Saint Martin’s graduate Hannah Martin is an example of the variety of progressive and creative talent of the institution produced.
+Any information concerning Martin seems poetic in prose; elegant, echoing the intricacies in design sensibilities that this British-made brand exhibits.
+Her work is bold and unreservedly high-end, featuring in prestige; whether that be in luxury houses or in any of her carefully managed media presences.
 Her pieces simply speak for themselves as she emphatically states

 ‘it is quality that counts in today’s world of over-production and over-consumption: beautifully crafted items, made with integrity and made to last.’
 Hannah Martin – Brand History